private-attribution/draft/README.md

 #### Pre-commit Hooks

-Github is setup to run pre-commit hooks specified in .pre-commit-config.yaml.
+Github is set up to run pre-commit hooks specified in .pre-commit-config.yaml.
 If you want to use it locally, in the virtual environment, run `pre-commit install`.

 #### macOS install